Amplified Publishing Category

 The Radical Roots of DIY Zine-Making and its Impact on the Future of Publishing

 by Grace Kress

-My experience of chronic pain and burnout led to no longer being able to participate in activism in the ways that I used to.
-Shelby x Studios, which uses art to make social justice campaigns more accessible, was built in response to this and connecting with others with similar experiences.
+My experience of chronic pain and burnout led to me no longer being able to participate in activism in the ways that I used to.
+Shelby x Studios, which uses art to make social justice campaigns more accessible, was built in response to this and was a way to connect with others with similar experiences.
 Through this platform, I recently launched a digital zine: ART X ACTIVISM = REVOLUTION.
 Inviting artists and activists to create content spanning illustration, written articles, film and audio, it aims to amplify radical messages from the perspectives of those with lived experience.

 Countering the often violent and misinformed portrayals presented by mainstream media, zines allow us to tell our own stories, to reclaim our cultures and express the rich nuances of our identities.

 Short for 'magazine', zines have a long history rooted in radical politics, starting out as political pamphlets and DIY sharing of educational resources.
 Their low cost, the minimal experience needed and materials required mean zines tend to be made by people excluded from conventional forms of publishing.
 They have been particularly popular in feminist, punk, anti-racist, anti-imperialist and queer communities.